mono/Embeddinator-4000/docs/getting-started-java.md

 ### Android

-Please make sure you are already set up to develop Android applications before trying to create one using the embeddinator.
+Please make sure you are already set up to develop Android applications before trying to create one using Embeddinator.
 The [following instructions](getting-started-java-android.md) assume that you have already successfully built and deployed an Android application from your computer.

 Android Studio is recommended for development, but other IDEs should work as long as there is support for the [AAR file format](https://developer.android.com/studio/projects/android-library.html).